mswallac/phytools/README.md

 # phytools
  Repository containing modified cortex-lab/phy clone and additional scripts

+# **After downloading this repository:**
+## **First extract phytools.zip to some local directory (it will need to remain in this directory even after installation for phy to work)**

+1. Download or clone this repository to a stable directory.
+2. Extract phytools to this directory.

 # Installation/Configuration of Phy
-A modified version of instructions found here: https://github.com/cortex-lab/phy/blob/master/README.md.
+(modified version of instructions here: https://github.com/cortex-lab/phy/blob/master/README.md)

-**First, download this repository (clone or download & extract .zip file) to some local directory (it will need to remain in this directory even after installation for phy to work).**

-**Extract phy.zip and phylib.zip files contained to this directory too!**

 ## To install Anaconda: